vosaul/status.im/source/research/ulc_in_details.md

 The very mechanism of blockchain synchronisation of the ULC is the same as that of the LES.
 Therefore, comparing the security guarantees of ULC with full, fast and LES does not make sense.
 It is more important to compare the guarantees of a private RPC server or Infura with ULC.

-If the probability of failure or hacking Infura or RPC server is taken as P, then with the ULC consensus M/N, the probability of its failure can be considered as Bernoulli process:
+If the probability of failure* or hacking Infura or RPC server is taken as P, then with the ULC consensus M/N trusted LES nodes, the probability of its failure can be considered as Bernoulli process:

 $$P_{ULC\_failure}=\sum_{i=M}^N C_N^i*P^i*(1-P)^{N-i}$$

+_*Failure_ - in the sense of Bezianteene failure so that it can be either node crush or malicious actions.
+Such a failure for a trusted LES node can be sending fake announcements.
+So trusted LES node can try to "switch" a user to a malicious chain.

 For example, let's calculate the failure probability $P_{ULC\_failure}$ while syncing or getting an incorrect state, given N=10, M=6 and the failure probability of a single node P: